baolab-rice/LongAmpseq/README.md

 ---------------------------------------

-Please contact Yidan Pan (yidan.pan@rice.edu) if you have any questions.
+Please contact Yidan Pan (yidan.pan@rice.edu) and Mingming Cao (mc131@rice.edu) if you have any questions.